Buoyant Force - Definition, Formula, Applications, FAQs

 Why objects float or sink when placed on the surface of water?

-Whenever we talk about buoyant force or buoyancy, this question always arises that why some objects float on the surface of water while se objects sink?
-When water exerts force on every object placed on the surface of it then why some objects float and some does not?
+Whenever we talk about buoyant force or buoyancy, this question always arises why do some objects float on the surface of the water while some objects sink?
+When water exerts force on every object placed on the surface of it then why do some objects float and some do not?
 Let's resolve this query by taking a common example.

-If we place an iron nail and a cork on the surface of water and both of equal masses, we observe that piece of cork floats on the surface of water whereas the iron nail sinks even the masses of both of them are same.
+If we place an iron nail and a cork on the surface of water and both are of equal masses, we observe that the piece of cork floats on the surface of the water whereas the iron nail sinks even if the masses of both of them are same.

 This is because their densities are different.
 The density of the cork is less than the density of the water which means, the buoyant force exerted by the water on the cork is greater then the weight of the cork which is nothing but gravity hence it floats.
 Whereas in the case of iron nail, the density of the iron nail is greater than the density of water which means that the buoyant force exerted by the water on the nail is less then its weight hence it sinks.